webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 @@TODO make variant of ''Future configuration'' to illustrate difference.

 === Future configuration ===

 [[File:Component-diagram-internal.png]]

 = Roles =

+In order to have a fully functional site we need to have at least one VM for each of the following roles.
+Some VMs can fill more than one role.

+The '''following list is in order of importance''' based on the fact '''that the ones below would generally rely on the ones over them''';

 == source ==